-Lower Connecticut River Valley Council of Governments 145 Dennison Road Essex, CT 06426 +1 860 581 8554 www.rivercog.org Metropolitan Planning Organization į RESOLUTION REGARDING TRANSPORTATION PLANNING ROLES AND RESPONSIBILITIES WHEREAS: The Lower Connecticut River Valley Metropolitan Planning Organization (RiverMPO) is designated as the transportation planning policy board for the Lower Connecticut River Valley Region by the Governor of the State of Connecticut, and that the RiverMPO is the designated transportation planning agency; WHEREAS: Federal regulations (23 CFR 410.310) require that the responsibilities for cooperatively carrying out transportation planning (including corridor and sub area studies) and programming shall be clearly identified in an agreement or memorandum of understanding between the State and MPO; WHEREAS: The USDOT and CTDOT have developed a Statement, of MPO Planning Roles and Responsibilities that fulfills the requirement of 23 CFR 410.310; WHEREAS: The Statement of MPO Planning Roles and Responsibilities will be an appendix to the EY 2020-2021.
-Unified Planning Work Program; NOW THERE FORE, BE IT RESOLVED THAT THE METROPOLITAN PLANNING ORGANIZATION HEREBY; Statement of MPO Planning Roles and Responsibilities and approves its addition to the FY 2020-2021 ring Work Program.
-This resolution an is effective: May 22, 2019.
-Date: Mcy 22 2,2019 Michae Man iscalco, Chairman
+Lower Connecticut River Valley Council of Governments 145 Dennison Road Essex, CT 06426 | +1 860 581 8554 | www.rivercog.org Metropolitan Planning Organization

+RESOLUTION REGARDING TRANSPORTATION PLANNING ROLES AND RESPONSIBILITIES

+WHEREAS: The Lower Connecticut River Valley Metropolitan Planning Organization (RiverMPO) is designated as the transportation planning colley board for the Lower Connecticut River Valley Region by the Governor of the State of Connecticut, and that the RiverVPO is the designated transportation planning agency: WHEREAS: Federal regulations (23 CFR 410.310) require that the responsibilities for cooperatively carrying out transportation planning (including corridor and sub-area studies) and programming shall be clearly identified in an agreement or memorandum of understanding between the State and MPO; rachanical in an agreement or memoraneum of understanding between the state and weby WHEREAS: The USDOT and CTDOT have developed a Statement of MPD Planning Roles and Responsibilities that fulfills the requirement of 23 CFR 410.310; WHEREAS: The Statement of MPO Planning Roles and Responsibilities will be an appendix to the FY 2022-2023 Unified Planning Work Program;

+NOW THEREFORE, BE IT RESOLVED THAT THE METROPOLITAN PLANNING ORGANIZATION HEREBY;

+Encorses the Statement of MPC Planning Roles and Responsibilities and approves its addition to the FY 2022-2023 Unified Planning Work Program.

+This resolution is effective: May 26, 2021.